adamrugg/betsson-challenge/README.md

 2. Create a task by pressing the Add a new Task button and filling in all the required fields.
 3. Edit or delete an existing task by pressing the relating icons.
 4. Mark a task as completed or incomplete by checking or unchecking the tick-box.
+5. Filter a task by pressing on it's label